pa1ar/pa1ar/content/page/about-full/index.about-full.md

 ### Hyperinteractive Innovation Studio
 Fully remote team with headquarters in Hamburg, Germany
-#### **<u>Creative Technologist</u>**
+#### **Creative Technologist**
 Hyperinteractive Innovation Studio | Oct 2021 - Feb 2024 (2 yrs 5 mos)

 - Prepared comprehensive research documentation, ideation sessions, architecture design, technical evaluation, project timelines, and cost estimations, and presented those findings as pitches to clients for over 30 projects.
 About 50% of those projects were successfully executed, ensuring steady income for the company.
-- Led development, coordinated testing, and launches for more than 15 projects as a creative technologist and technical director for cross-functional teams, ensuring transparent client communication, timely delivery, and high-quality control.
+- Launched more than 15 projects as creative technologist and technical director for cross-functional teams, ensuring transparent client communication, timely delivery, and high-quality control.
 - Projects with my direct participation as leader of multidisciplinary development units received over 50 international industry awards within 2 years of assignment, including iF Design Awards, Cannes Lions, Eurobest, New York Festival, Art Directors Club, etc., boosting the company's market visibility.
 See full list of awards [1ar.io/awards](/awards).
 - Integrated AI into 8 projects and pioneered the implementation of generative GPT-powered solutions, increasing user satisfaction by up to 80%.
 - Initiated and nurtured a knowledge exchange program within the company, facilitated over 100 internal sessions, wrote 3 articles about cutting edge technologies for company's blog, and led 3 external workshops with up to 100+ participants, leading to new business opportunities.